frcode/python-ibmdb-wiki/APIs.md

 * FK_NAME - The name of the foreign key.
 * PK_NAME - The name of the primary key.
 * DEFERRABILITY - An integer value representing whether the foreign key deferrability is SQL_INITIALLY_DEFERRED, SQL_INITIALLY_IMMEDIATE, or SQL_NOT_DEFERRABLE.

+If pk_table-name contains a table name, and fk_table-name is an empty string, the ibm_db.foreign_keys() function returns a result set that contains the primary key of the specified table and all of the foreign keys (in other tables) that refer to it.

+If fk_table-name contains a table name, and pk_table-name is an empty string, the ibm_db.foreign_keys() function returns a result set that contains all of the foreign keys in the specified table and the primary keys (in other tables) to which they refer.

+If both pk_table-name and fk_table-name contain table names, the ibm_db.foreign_keys() function returns the foreign keys in the table that are specified in fk_table-name, which refer to the primary key of the table that is specified in pk_table-name.
+There should be one key at the most.

 **Example**
 ```python